 Africa is the second-largest continent, after Asia, in both size and population; it is located south of Europe and bordered to the west by the Atlantic Ocean and to the east by the Indian Ocean at about 30.2 million km² (11.7 million sq mi) including adjacent islands, it covers 6% of the Earth’s total surface area and 20.4% of the total land area.
 With 1.0 billion people (as of 2009, see table), Africa accounts for about 14.72% of the world’s human population.
-In this article we are going to cover Africa’s internet usage and statistics, hopefully you’ll find it informative.
+In this article, we are going to cover the continent’s – Africa internet usage and statistics, hopefully, you’ll find it informative.

 Africa Internet Usage and Statistics: What You Need to Know

-Africa Internet Usage: Top 10 Internet Countries in Africa
+Top 10 Countries in Africa Based On Internet Usage

-Africa Internet Usage: Key facts that is worth noting
+Key facts about Africa Internet usage that are worth noting

 - 1,037,524,058 is population estimate for Africa in 2012, out of which there are 167,335,676 Internet users in Africa on June 30, 2012, 2011, a 15.6 %% penetration rate, a significant increase from 2011 data which placed it at approx 13%+

 - Nigeria still has the highest number of users at 48,366,179 followed by Egypt at 29,809,724, Morroco at 16 million, Kenya at 12 million and South Africa at 8.5 million